 All of these cantatas, however, are substantial works as befits the significance of the event.
-C 37 deals principally with the matter of faith and it is built around an opening chorus of great charm and a final chorale, enclosing arias (including a highly significant duet) and recitatives.
+C 37 deals principally with the matter of faith and it is built around an opening chorus of great charm, and a final chorale, enclosing arias (including a highly significant duet) and recitatives.
 C 128 is structurally one of the oddities from the second cycle, beginning with a fantasia based upon a chorale other that that with which it closes.
 Perhaps its most memorable movement is the rousing aria for bass, trumpet and strings.
 C II has its own peculiarities of design, its string of narrative recitatives putting one in mind of the St John Passion.

 C 43 concerns itself more with Christ′s actual ascension and our subsequent journey to follow and sit at His right hand.
 Furthermore it is, with the single exception of C 20 (vol 2, chapter 2) the first bipartite cantata Bach produced in over two years.

 Leaving aside the oratorio, C 43 is the most broadly spread of the three cantatas for this day, comprising eleven movements and the only one in two parts.
 Opinions differ as to the specific purpose of this format, one suggestion being that one part would be performed before and one after the sermon.
 The pairing of movements is notable, a recitative followed by an aria for each of tenor, soprano, bass and alto in turn.